barunkrpaul/cdk-kmeans/README.md

-# CDK: certified divisive determination of the number of clusters
+# CDK Code: certified divisive determination of the number of clusters

 Code, raw results and reproduction material for the journal extension of the CDK paper ("Determining the number of clusters without a candidate